-Galesville is located about 20 miles north of La Crosse, Wisconsin, in the Coulee Region of the Mississippi Valley.
-The city sits among rolling hills, towering cliffs, forests and spring-fed streams.
-We are home to Apple Affair, Lake Marinuka, A. A. Arnold House (Eastside Farm), Old Main Historical & Community Arts Center and the Swinging Bridge to High Cliff Park.
-In 2008, Galesville was awarded the prestigious Scenic Beauty Award from Citizens for a Scenic Wisconsin.
+Galesville is located 20 minutes north of La Crosse, Wisconsin, in the unglaciated region of The Mississippi River Valley.
+The city sits among rolling hills, towering cliffs, beautiful forests and spring-fed streams.
+We are home to Apple Affair, Lake Marinuka, A. A. Arnold House (East Side Farm), Old Main Historical & Community Arts Center, Decorah Peak and High Cliff Park.
+In 2008, Galesville was awarded the prestigious Scenic Beauty Award from Citizens for a Scenic Wisconsin.♦

 Thanks for visiting us.

 Judge George Gale founded Galesville in 1854.
 He also established Galesville University, later known as Gale College.

 Galesville has three historic districts and several of our stately homes appear on the National Register of Historic Places.